-This is a continuation of the 90-credit/Extended Diploma in Agriculture.
-It is designed for people who would like to enter the world of farming in a supervisory or craftsman role or to move on to further study at university.
+This course is designed for people who would like to enter the world of farming in a supervisory or craftsman role or to progress to further study at university.
 It covers all the main aspects of modern farming, including business management, machinery, livestock and crop production.

 You need to be highly motivated and demonstrate a keen interest in your chosen subject.